Community Infrastructure Levy (CIL)

 Draft Charging Schedule 2014

 The Draft Charging Schedule was published for consultation between 7 November and 19 December 2014 and the council received 35 responses.
-This Draft Charging Schedule has been superseded by the Revised Draft Charging Schedule 2016.
+This Draft Charging Schedule has been withdrawn because it was superseded by the Revised Draft Charging Schedule 2016.

 Revised Draft Charging Schedule 2016

 Following adoption of the Basingstoke and Deane Local Plan 2011-2029, the council updated its viability evidence and this resulted in some changes to the proposed CIL rates.
 Based on this updated evidence, the council published a Revised Draft Charging Schedule for consultation between 8 August 2016 and 26 September 2016.
-The responses are currently being analysed, prior to being submitted for independent examination.
+The council received 33 responses which led to some modifications being proposed.
+The CIL Revised Draft Charging Schedule and Statement of Modifications was submitted for independent examination on 31 May 2017.
+For further information regarding the consultation on the Statement of Modifications or the CIL Examination, please see the CIL Examination page.

 |Consultation on Revised Draft Charging Schedule||August to September 2016|